How Many People Have HSV-1 And HSV-2?

 Herpes Can Be Transmitted Through The Blood

-There’s A Cure And Vaccination For Herpes
+There’s Not Cure or Vaccination For Herpes

 Herpes simplex virus cannot be cured, and a vaccine to prevent it does not yet exist.